 All students in grades 6-12 must participate in a SPARC course.
 Any student who has not already registered for a course will register for a SPARC course in October.

 - FOR MIDDLE SCHOOL STUDENTS- SPARC courses are designed by grade level.
 Students in grades 6-8 will either choose their class trip or the local course offering(s) for middle school students.
 Some upper school local courses allow 8th grade students to participate.

-- Middle school students may only travel on an upper school trip with the approval of the middle school principal and they must be accompanied by a parent.
+- Middle school students may only travel on an upper school trip with the approval of the middle school principal, and they must be accompanied by a parent.

-- Once a student has been placed in a course, changes may not be made after January 14th, 2022.
+- Once a student has been placed in a course, changes may not be made after December 13th, 2022.
 Therefore, it is imperative that the student and parent discuss cost options for SPARC courses.
 Please do not register for a course if all course requirements, including costs, cannot be met.

 - Individual SPARC courses will not be allowed; such courses do not meet the goal of small group interaction.
 All students should choose a SPARC course from the courses provided.
 A student choosing an alternative program will have to use his/her parent request days (limited to three days per year).